jwt27/esfm/README.md

 ```

 Bits 5-7 (`DELAY`), when non-zero, add a delay of `2**(DELAY + 8)` samples to
-both the envelope and phase generators.
+the key-on trigger, delaying both the envelope and phase generators.
+Key-off
+is not affected.

 | `DELAY` | Samples | Milliseconds
 | -------:| -------:| ------------: